howardisaacson/Intro-to-Astro2022/Week1_Intro_unix_python/how_to_read_scientific_papers.md

 ADS is a database where journal articles in astrophysics are stored.
 You can query the database by typing in the author, title, or other relevant information about a paper.
 The search engine will return a list of matches to your search, from which you can find the paper you are looking for.

-Take one of the articles referenced in this week's paper and use the ADS to find it.
-From the ADS, write a brief description of the article in your own words, as well as copy the LaTax citation or store the article in the citation manager of your choice.
+Use the ADS to find the discovery paper for your favorite exoplanet system using the ADS, write a brief description of the article in your own words.
+You should also copy the LaTax citation or store the article in the citation manager of your choice.

 ## Downloading and Storing Papers:
 Mendeley is a great application to track the many scientific papers that you will use throughout your careers.